The Importance of Preliminary Notices on Private Works Projects

 Without giving a Preliminary Notice, a subcontractor or supplier cannot file a mechanics lien on the property for which they supplied labor or materials.

 The Notice only allows the filing of mechanics liens for the value of materials or labor supplied beginning twenty days prior to serving the notice and ending when the job is deemed “completed” under the law.
-For example, a valid mechanics lien cannot be filed for labor or material supplied by a subcontractor twenty one days or earlier before the Preliminary Notice was served.
+For example, a valid mechanics lien cannot be filed for labor or material supplied by a subcontractor twenty-one days or earlier before the Preliminary Notice was served.
 The notice need only be served once in order to protect the contractor, subcontractor or material supplier from 20 days before the notice is served until the job is completed.

-Those with a direct contract with the owner, for example, the prime contractor, are not required to serve a Preliminary Notice on the owner in order to later file a mechanics lien.
+Those with a direct contract with the owner, for example, the prime contractor, are usually not required to serve a Preliminary Notice on the owner in order to later file a mechanics lien.
 However, it is crucial to note that where a construction lender is involved, the prime contractor must still serve the Preliminary Notice on that construction lender.

 Under Civil Code section 8216, where the price to be paid to a subcontractor exceeds four hundred dollars, failure to serve a preliminary notice is a violation of state law for which a subcontractor may be disciplined.